danluke2/software_defined_customization/experiment_scripts/README.md

 ## Bulk file transfer overhead experiment:

+Purpose: First we determine the overhead of adding in TCP network taps for Layer 4.5 customization, but do not apply any customization to the connection.
+Then we determine the overhead of the taps with a sample customization applied to the connection that performs multiple memory copy operations.

 1) Copy a large test file to the NCO directory

     * The VM uses a shared folder so you don't need to copy the image to the VM since that will be accomplished by the bash script